container-images/dnf-modularity-prototype/README.md

 ========

 Run "make" for help.
-Running make build should build an image, and make run should run it.
+Running "make build" should build an image, and "make run" should run it.
+Afterwards you can run "make update" to update to the latest baseruntime.

 Result
 ======